 Takata has known about its defective airbags for more than a decade.
 However, instead of fixing the defective product and recalling the airbags, Takata chose to hide it from the public.
 This is a classic example of a company putting profits above public safety.

 Takata airbags were installed in tens of millions of US vehicles.
 In addition, millions of automobiles have fake airbags because some unethical repair facilities replace used airbags with fake airbags to save money.
-We will not allow manufacturers, car companies, repair facilities, or their insurers to put profits above the safety of the consumer.
+The Law Office of James Zier, P.C. will not allow manufacturers, car companies, repair facilities, or their insurers to put profits above the safety of the consumer.

 Experienced Personal Injury Representation

 If you or a loved one has been seriously injured or killed because of a defective or malfunctioning airbag, contact Pearland accident and injury attorney James Zier at (281) 485-3377 as soon as possible.
-He has nearly twenty years of experience and will personally travel to your home or hospital to meet with you and discuss your options.
-And he won’t rest until the companies responsible for your tremendous grief are held accountable.
+He has more than twenty years of experience and won’t rest until the companies responsible for your tremendous grief are held accountable.